mozilla/learning.mozilla.org/CONTRIBUTING.md

 If possible, manually test your changes on the latest version of Firefox, Chrome, Internet Explorer, and Safari.

+### Diagnostics

+For any pages you've added or changed, make sure you use [PageSpeed Insights][] to ensure the page is fast on all devices, and use [Tenon][] to ensure it's accessible.

+You can conveniently run any of these tools on the current page by clicking the "Dev Version" ribbon at the top-right of any page on the site.

+### HTTPS

+We often develop using http, but the production site is always hosted via https.
+Consider using a tool like [ngrok][] to easily tunnel into your local server over https to ensure that your changes haven't introduced any [Mixed Content][] warnings.

 ## Pull requests

 - Before submitting a PR, run `npm test` to ensure that everything